Using Recurring Payments cards

 For more details, have a look at our dedicated article!

-Admins (account owner and administrators) can change a subscription card's owner by clicking on the little pen sign in the subscription details, next to the owner's name.
+Account owners and Administrators can change a subscription card's owner by clicking on the little pen sign in the subscription details, next to the owner's name.
+On the contrary, they can't access the card's details.
+Neither can't Team Approvers.

 💳 Don't hesitate to have a look at our dedicated blog post: "How to manage your SaaS payments easily"